Puerto Rico nears default as debt restructuring beckons

-NEW YORK (Reuters) - Puerto Rico on Friday made a payment on debt owed by its Government Development Bank, but the U.S. territory may still be short of the funds needed to pay all of its imminent obligations.
+NEW YORK (Reuters) - Puerto Rico on Friday planned to cover a payment due on debt owed by its development bank, a source familiar with the matter said, but the U.S. territory may still be short of the funds needed to pay all of the obligations due on Saturday.

-“The GDB will make the $169 million payment for the debt service on its bonds today,” GDB President Melba Acosta said in a statement released Friday.
-A payment on that debt was due to be made Saturday Aug.
-1.
+The U.S. territory is expected to make a $169.6 million payment on Government Development Bank (GDB) debt, according to a source familiar with the situation.

-Puerto Rico, however, is expected to default on a $58 million payment on Public Finance Corporation (PFC) bonds also due Saturday in what is seen as possibly just the first step in the largest U.S. municipal debt restructuring in history.
+But Puerto Rico is expected to default on a $58 million payment on Public Finance Corporation (PFC) bonds due Saturday Aug.
+1 in what is seen as possible just the first step in the largest U.S. municipal debt restructuring in history.

-Whether Puerto Rico defaults may not be known until Monday.
-According to PFC documents, a payment falling on a weekend can be made on the next business day, which would be Monday, Aug.
-3.

-“What could surprise investors is when they actually hear the word ‘default,’ and that a default occurred,” said Lyle Fitterer, head of tax-exempt fixed income at Wells Capital Management, which holds mostly insured Puerto Rico debt.

 Puerto Rico Governor Alejandro Garcia Padilla shocked investors in June when he said the island’s debt, totaling $72 billion, was unpayable and required restructuring.

+“What could surprise investors is when they actually hear the word default, and that a default occurred,” said Lyle Fitterer, head of tax-exempt fixed income at Wells Capital Management, which holds mostly insured Puerto Rico debt.

+“The immediate reaction might be a slight sell-off in the marketplace because I think people will start to anticipate, OK, what’s the next series of debt they’re going to default on?”

-The possible default on debt due this weekend would mark the first missed debt payment.
+The possible default this weekend would mark the first missed debt payment.
 According to a 2014 bond offering statement, Puerto Rico has never defaulted on the payment of principal or interest of debt.

 The commonwealth is expected to send that payment to the trustee on Friday for payment on Monday, a source familiar with the situation said on Friday.

-John Miller, co-head of fixed income for Nuveen Asset Management, had said it would be positive for the short term if Puerto Rico made the GDB payment.
-But he said if it failed to pay, it could be a negative sign for debt such as its general obligation debt.
+John Miller, co-head of fixed income for Nuveen Asset Management, had said it would be positive for the short term if Puerto Rico made the GDB payment, but said if it failed to pay, it could be a negative sign for debt such as its general obligation debt.

 “I bought my (PFC) bonds with the anticipation of them defaulting,” said Ben Eiler, managing partner at First Southern Securities in Puerto Rico.
 “They’re going to restructure in some form or fashion, and I believe that restructure is going to be higher than that level.”

-The likelihood of a restructuring is leading investors to wonder how Puerto Rico will prioritize debt payments versus citizens’ needs.
+The upcoming restructuring is leading investors to wonder how Puerto Rico will prioritize debt payments versus citizens’ needs.

 “We’re beginning to discern a ... mindset on the island that the government is weighing the interest of investors against the economic interest of the island,” said Thomas McLoughlin, UBS chief investment officer wealth management research.